-Birding in Peru Tours
+Birding Peru Tours

 El Rejo Conservation Area.
-A family owned patch of about 30 hectares of mountain humid forests above the Río Marañon valley.
-In 2017, a team from Green Tours visited the area and discovered what could be very important populations of the very rare Cajamarca sub-species of Rufous Antpitta, and the also rare Jelski’s Chat-Tyrant.
+A family-owned patch of about 30 hectares of mountain humid forests above the Río Marañon valley.
+In 2017, a team from Green Tours visited the area and discovered what could be very important populations of the very rare Cajamarca sub-species of Rufous Antpitta, and also the rare Jelski’s Chat-Tyrant.
 The owners are already improving the entrance road and the trails inside the property, and are very keen to establish a formal nature reserve.

 Write a Review